John Gartner (psychologist)

-John D. Gartner is an American psychologist, psychotherapist, author, and former assistant professor at Johns Hopkins University Medical School.
+John D. Gartner is an American psychologist, psychotherapist, author, activist, and former part-time assistant professor at Johns Hopkins University Medical School.

 Education

-Gartner graduated magna cum laude from Princeton University, received a PhD in clinical psychology from the University of Massachusetts Amherst, then completed his post-doctoral training at Weill Medical College of Cornell University.
+Gartner graduated magna cum laude from Princeton University.
+He received a PhD in clinical psychology from the University of Massachusetts Amherst, and then completed his post-doctoral training at Weill Medical College of Cornell University.

 Career

 Gartner is a psychotherapist with private practices in Baltimore and Manhattan, where he specialized in the treatment of borderline personality disorder, bipolar disorder and depression.
 He was a part-time professor, until 2015, for 28 years at Johns Hopkins University Medical School, and is a widely published author of books, and of articles for scientific and other journals.

-Political activism
+Activism

+Gartner has described himself as a member of "The Resistance" against Donald Trump, stating:

+Gartner has described Trump as "an animal" who is "convinced that he actually believes that he has some type of God-like powers".
+Gartner has described Trump as "unwell, dangerously unfit, malignant personality who has reaped massive destruction", who is "hypomanic", "showing gross signs of dementia", and other mental illness and personality disorders.

 2017 mental fitness for Office of President Trump petition

-In the first months of 2017 Gartner collected the signatures of more than 25,000 mental health professionals and laypersons.
+In the first months of 2017, Gartner collected the signatures of more than 25,000 mental health professionals.
 The petition, "Mental Health Professionals Declare Trump is Mentally Ill And Must Be Removed", was sent to the Minority leader, Senator Chuck Schumer of New York.
-At the end of April 2017, Gartner sent the petition to Washington D.C. with more than 41,000 signatures, although he failed to disclose that it was not only of mental health professionals.
+At the end of April 2017, Gartner sent the petition to Washington D.C., with more than 41,000 signatures.

-The petition's declaration stated that:

-We, the undersigned mental health professionals (please state your degree), believe in our professional judgment that Donald Trump manifests a serious mental illness that renders him psychologically incapable of competently discharging the duties of President of the United States.
-And we respectfully request he be removed from office, according to article 4 of the 25th amendment to the Constitution, which states that the president will be replaced if he is “unable to discharge the powers and duties of his office".

 According to Gartner, Trump's mental handicaps are a mixture of narcissism, paranoia, sociopathy and a measure of sadism.
+The petition's declaration stated: